Neha-afk54/Medical_image_analysis/README.md

 ______Tools & Technologies______

-1.Python
+1. Python
-2.NumPy
+2. NumPy
-3.Matplotlib
+3. Matplotlib
-4.scikit-image
+4. scikit-image
-5.SciPy
+5. SciPy

 _____Methodology____

-1.Loaded medical images and converted them to grayscale where required.
+1. Loaded medical images and converted them to grayscale where required.
-2.Applied Gaussian filtering to reduce noise and smooth intensity variations.
+2. Applied Gaussian filtering to reduce noise and smooth intensity variations.
-3.Performed image segmentation using Otsu’s thresholding to identify regions of interest.
+3. Performed image segmentation using Otsu’s thresholding to identify regions of interest.
-4.Extracted morphological features such as area, perimeter, and mean intensity from segmented regions.
+4. Extracted morphological features such as area, perimeter, and mean intensity from segmented regions.
-5.Visualized original, preprocessed, and segmented outputs to validate the analysis pipeline.
+5. Visualized original, preprocessed, and segmented outputs to validate the analysis pipeline.

 ________Results & Observations________